Posted on Monday, 11th December 2023

 Working at height is one of the most dangerous areas of work in any sector or industry.
 If work involves performing tasks above ground level, employers need to be certain that the appropriate training, equipment, and procedures are in place to protect the safety of their workers.
 In today’s blog, we present a simple guide to working at height, and break down the training options available with ESS.

 Accidents while performing work at height make up a huge proportion of injuries and deaths in construction.
-Figures from RIDDOR show that 29 construction workers were killed by falls from height in 2019/20, making it the biggest single cause of workplace fatalities in the UK.
+Figures from RIDDOR show that 40 construction workers were killed by falls from height in 2022/23, accounting for 30% of all worker deaths over the year, making it the biggest single cause of workplace fatalities in the UK.

 Due to the incredible dangers involved in this work, the Health and Safety Executive (HSE) have established strict working at height regulations to ensure the right training and equipment is supplied to those working in this high-risk discipline.